macguirerintoul/v4.macguire.me/content/projects/the-switch.md

 ## Process

 Want more details?
-See [Redesigning the menstrual cup experience](/blog/redesigning-the-menstrual-cup-experience).
+See [Making menstrual cups more approachable](/blog/making-menstrual-cups-more-approachable).